 Why organize the AI Song Contest?

-What is the VPRO?
+What is VPRO?

-The VPRO is an independent public broadcasting company, tracing all the way back to 1926.
+VPRO is an independent public broadcasting company, tracing all the way back to 1926.
 Through the decades, it has continued to reinvent itself, thus remaining relevant to many different audiences within a constantly changing society.
 VPRO’s creative teams explore what’s happening at the edges of society, chase innovation and contribute to the public discourse.

-Our audience can find us on a multitude of platforms: on the television or radio, in a weekly magazine, on websites, in apps, during live events...
+Our audience can find us on a multitude of platforms: on the television or radio, in a weekly magazine, on websites, in apps, during live events.
 And we are always looking for new ways to stimulate meaningful conversation.
 Global citizenship and creativity are core values at VPRO.
 We encourage interest, engagement and participation by being involved in a broad range of cultural and scientific activities.
 We have won numerous awards, including Emmy Awards, Prix Europa and many prizes at internationally renowned film festivals.

 Who are partners in this project?